 Mid October - Amsterdam Dance Event (ADE) stages more than a thousand events over five days including lectures, workshops, debates, and of course, DJ acts and bands.
 This year marks its 25th anniversary, so get ready to see Amsterdam go all out.

-18 October - The TCS Amsterdam Marathon is for fitness fans everywhere.
+16 October - The TCS Amsterdam Marathon is for fitness fans everywhere.

-24 October - Amsterdam Music Festival sees big-name artists take to the stage over two days.
+22 October - Amsterdam Music Festival sees big-name artists take to the stage over two days.

-Late October - Cinekid is a film festival for kids, bound to keep the little ones entertained for hours.
+15-30 October - Cinekid is a film festival for kids, bound to keep the little ones entertained for hours.
 They can interact with exhibits, games, apps and meet filmmakers too.

-31 October - At the month’s end all the spooks come out for Halloween.
+31 October - At the month’s end, all the spooks come out for Halloween.

-15 November - Sinterklaas arrives mid-November with festive cheer.
+13 November - Sinterklaas arrives mid-November with festive cheer.

-22 Nov – 2 Dec - Documentary film lovers can enjoy a jam-packed programme at the International Documentary Film Festival Amsterdam (IDFA).
+17-28 November - Documentary film lovers can enjoy a jam-packed programme at the International Documentary Film Festival Amsterdam (IDFA).

-30 November - Amsterdam Light Festival begins and the city’s canals are awash in illuminating art works.
+December (TBC) - Amsterdam Light Festival begins and the city’s canals are awash in illuminating art works.

 5 December - Let the gifts flow as Sinterklaas arrives with a bounty of gifts in tow.